Irish Board

 As our chairperson its her goal to widen the net of our supporters.

-• Sean McGlynn-Treasurer
+• Sean McGlynn

 Sean Mc Glynn has a strong background in Medical/ Surgical Sales and Marketing .Started his career in the mid 1980’s as a Sales Representative and soon moved on to a Sales management and then Sales Director roll until starting his own Medical supply company in 2000.
 This company moved from strength to strength until he sold his share holding in 2021.
 Sean remains as a director and advisor to the company.
 Hobbies include Golf Travel and supporting the wonderful charity TLM.